JayaramRangaraj/Bash_Scripts/Server Performance Stats/README.md

 ## Usage

-1. Copy the script into a file, e.g., `system_stats.sh`.
+1. Copy the script into a file, e.g., `Script.sh`.
 2. Make the script executable using:
    ```bash
    chmod +x Script.sh